shnam7/gulp-build-manager/docs/contents/builders/custom-builders.md

 GBuilder provides basic builder interface and all custom builder classes should extends from it.

 ### Public variables
-*GBuilder.prototype.stream*: Main build stream<br>
-*GBuilder.prototype.conf*: Build configuration<br>
-*GBuilder.prototype.buildOptions*: Build options.
+*GBuilder.prototype.stream*: Main build stream *GBuilder.prototype.conf*: Build configuration *GBuilder.prototype.buildOptions*: Build options.
 Equivalent to conf.buildOptions.
-If conf.buildOptions is not defined, it becomes {}<br>
+If conf.buildOptions is not defined, it becomes {}
 *GBuilder.prototype.moduleOptions*: Module options.
 Equivalent to conf.moduleOptions.
-If conf.moduleOptions is not defined, it becomes {}<br>
+If conf.moduleOptions is not defined, it becomes {}

 ### Public methods
 #### GBuilder.prototype.constructor(buildFunc: BuildFunction)
 @param *buildFunc* is an optional main build function.
-If not specified, default becomes copy function.<br>
+If not specified, default becomes copy function.
 *BuildFunction*: (builder: GBuilder, ...args: any[]) => void | Promise\<any\>

 #### GBuilder.prototype.build()